Concatenations of Terms of an Arithmetic Progression: Computations

-The algorithm to compute $Smr(n)$ is similar to Algorithm \ref{Algo1}.
-The formulas are the only changes, and $p_l$ is also computed with the remembering effect.

-Let us now compare the efficiency of our implementations with the naive implementations of $Sm(n)$ and $Smr(n)$ in Maple (see the codes from \cite{torres2004smarandache}, \href{http://oeis.org/A007908}{OEIS A007908}, and \href{https://oeis.org/A000422}{OEIS A000422}).
-The most efficient among the naive implementations of $Sm(n)$ seems to be following code.
+We now compare the efficiency of the resulting implementation with the other existing codes for $\sm(n)$ and $\smr(n)$ in Maple (see the codes from \cite{torres2004smarandache}, \href{http://oeis.org/A007908}{oeis A007908}, and \href{https://oeis.org/A000422}{oeis A000422}).
+We use Maple 2023.
+The most efficient for $\sm(n)$ seems to be the following.

-We do not consider recursive implementations because we will do evaluations on very distant integers.
-The recursive approach is more suitable for the calculation of the ``triangle of the gods'': printing consecutive terms of $(Sm(n))_{n\geqslant0}$, one per line.
-We use the command \texttt{CPUtime} of the Maple package \texttt{CodeTools} to compute the CPU times.

-As one can see, our code \texttt{Smarandache:-Sm} is faster than \texttt{sm} for asymptotic computations.
-Note, however, that these two codes can be combined so that closer terms are computed using \texttt{sm} and distant terms using \texttt{Smarandache:-Sm}.

 For reverse Smarandache numbers, we define \texttt{smr} similarly.